d12frosted/elpa-mirror/gnu/denote-readme.txt

 7 Linking notes
 ═══════════════

+  Denote offers several commands for linking between notes.

+  All links target files which are Denote notes.
+This means that they have our file-naming scheme, are writable/regular (not directory, named pipe, etc.), and use the appropriate file type extension (per `denote-file-type').
+Furthermore, the files need to be inside the `denote-directory' or one of its subdirectories.
+No other file is recognised.

+  The following sections delve into the details.

+7.1 Adding a single link
+────────────────────────

   The `denote-link' command inserts a link at point to an entry specified at the minibuffer prompt.
 Links are formatted depending on the file type of current note.
 In Org and plain text buffers, links